bretaki/bretaki/README.md

 - 👋 Hi, I’m @bretaki
-- 👀 I’m interested in formula 1, crypto, and stocks!
+- 👀 I’m interested in formula 1, finance, and technology
-- 🌱 I’m currently learning how to code html, css, python, and java script.
+- 🌱 I’m currently focusing my learning on machine learning with python
-- 💞️ I’m looking to collaborate on TBD.
-- 📫 How to reach me ...

 <!---
 bretaki/bretaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.